ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

     int public_variable;

-and you want to export this to be used in other scripts, all you do is put following statement *inside the same script where you declared variable* (script A):
+and you want to export this to be used in other scripts, you put following statement *inside the same script where you declared the variable* (script A):

     export public_variable;